‘Les Pêcheurs de Perles’ DVD Review: Damrau, Polenzani, Kwiecien Shine in Must-Buy Metropolitan Opera Production of Bizet’s GemBy David Salazar

-For decades Bizet’s “Les Pêcheurs de Perles” was rarely ever performed anywhere.
+For decades Bizet’s “Les Pêcheurs de Perles” was rarely ever performed.
 We would hear the famed “Friendship Duet” or get the occasional recording here and there, but seeing a staged performance was a thing of dreams.

 But now opera lovers can enjoy a live performance of Bizet’s often-ignored work from the comfort of their living rooms.
-Mind you, the Metropolitan Opera’s new DVD release is not the only one on the market, but you would be remiss to find one with such luxury casting.
+Mind you, the Metropolitan Opera’s new DVD release is not the only one on the market, but you would be remiss to not see this luxurious cast.

 The Movie/Opera Star